mrvnthss/mind-brain-behavior/README.md

 For more details, please check out [this repository](https://github.com/mrvnthss/visual-working-memory-capacity).

+### Space Perception and Action

+Virtual Reality (VR) has rapidly evolved from a realm of entertainment to an invaluable tool in research across a variety of disciplines.
+In this essay, I discuss the the complexity of accurately translating real-world motor actions (e.g., reaching and grasping) into the virtual domain, and I focus in particular on the role that haptic feedback plays in this endeavor.

 ### Visual Cognition

 In this essay, I discuss the perceptual illusion known as the flash-lag effect.
 Essentially, when a stationary stimulus is briefly flashed in alignment with a moving stimulus, the flashed object is usually perceived to spatially lag the moving object.
 The following illustration nicely demonstrates this: